KlenM/Manuscript-PhD-thesis/2_background/2_4_aqc.md

 > - its time to bound together all previous sections
 >- pdt is eta over ensamble of turb realisations
+>- many authors (sources) studying qunatum protocols in AQC use only average transmitance, which can be too rough approximation.

 ### Analytical models of PDT